 Upon successful completion of all requirements, the new school bus driver will receive a Clss 2F driver's licence from MPI, and a School Bus Operator's Certificate from the Pupil Transportation Unit, Manitoba Education.

 While holding a Class 1F or 2F driver's lience indicates an individual has previously met all MPI requirements for that class of licence, Manitoba Education requires that an applicant complete a minimum of 24 hours of instruction focusing on operation of the school bus vehicle.
 This instruction is offered through school divisions and school bus contractors and is conducted by School Bus Driver Instructors who have been certified by Manitoba Education.
 Instruction includes general school bus knowledge, performing pre-trip inspections, and time in-vehicle and behind-the-wheet.
 The applicant will be tested on his/her understanding of the training received.

 Upon successful completion of Manitoba Education requirements, the new school bus driver will receive a School Bus Operator's Certificate from the Pupil Transportation Unit, Manitoba Education.

 Manitoba Education also requires that school divisions/contractors provide annual inservicing to certified school bus drivers as outlined in The Public Schools Act, School Buses Regulation 465/88R:

 18(1) The school board shall ensure that

 (b) each school bus driver receives a minimum of eight hours inservice training during each school year.

-School divisions/employers, Manitoba Infrastructure and Transportation, and other agencies may require a driver's abstract for employment purposes.
-Potential school bus drivers can acquire a copy of their driver's abstract by applying at any MPI agency and paying the required fee.
-If an abstract is requested by the employer, written permission from the individual must be obtained before an employee's, or potential employee's, driving record will be released.
+A driver's abstract may be required for employment or legal purposes.
+Potential shcool bus drivers can obtain a copy of their driver's abstract by applying at any MPI Service Centre or Autopac agency and paying the required fee.
+If an abstract is requested by the employer, written permission from the individual must be obtained before an employee's or potential employee's driving record will be released.